 - 6.1.
 Network Rail is committed to reducing risk at level crossings where reasonably practicable.
-In support of this, Network Rail has a policy for managing level crossing risk.7 The policy contains sixteen principles and commitments, centred around: - Risk management; limiting/reducing the number of active open level crossings, continuing on-going risk reduction, risk based prioritisation of efforts, carrying out inspection and maintenance activities, on-going risk assessment regime, support for public education and awareness of level crossing safety. - Research and development; commitment to request and participate in research to reduce level crossing risk, also to investigate and introduce new technology. - Co-operation with stakeholders; support the British Transport Police (BTP) and the ORR to enforce adherence to level crossing and road traffic legislation, forming partnerships with other organisations such as local authorities/highway authorities. - Learning and taking action; Network Rail will learn from others, from accidents, incidents and recommendations, and take action as considered necessary. - Only in exceptional circumstances shall we permit new crossings to be introduced onto the network. - 6.2.
+In support of this, Network Rail has a policy for managing level crossing risk.
+The policy contains sixteen principles and commitments, centred around: - Risk management; limiting/reducing the number of active open level crossings, continuing on-going risk reduction, risk based prioritisation of efforts, carrying out inspection and maintenance activities, on-going risk assessment regime, support for public education and awareness of level crossing safety. - Research and development; commitment to request and participate in research to reduce level crossing risk, also to investigate and introduce new technology. - Co-operation with stakeholders; support the British Transport Police (BTP) and the ORR to enforce adherence to level crossing and road traffic legislation, forming partnerships with other organisations such as local authorities/highway authorities. - Learning and taking action; Network Rail will learn from others, from accidents, incidents and recommendations, and take action as considered necessary. - Only in exceptional circumstances shall we permit new crossings to be introduced onto the network. - 6.2.
 It is therefore Network Rail policy to seek to eliminate traverses across the railway at grade, wherever possible.
 The reduction of the number of level crossings on the network is an important strategic priority, consistent with the regulatory duties described above. - 6.3.
-During Control Period 4 (CP4) (2009-2014), Network Rail reduced risk at level crossings by 31%, reflecting a safety investment of £132m.
-This was achieved through a combination of crossing closures and the provision of accompanying diversionary routes or bridges, and a series of asset improvement schemes.
-Over 800 crossings were closed on the level; more than 1,100 level crossings benefited from improved sighting; approximately 500 crossings were fitted with LED road traffic lights improving on the brightness previously offered by 36W filament bulbs; a fleet of Mobile Safety Vehicles (MSVs) were introduced for operation by the British Transport Police to discourage and record offences at level crossings; barriers were installed at over 60 level crossings that had previously been open crossings; new technology was introduced at a number of sites to better inform users when a second train is approaching the crossing in quick succession to the first; Power Operated Gate Openers (POGO) were installed at approximately 80 private vehicle crossings to reduce the number of traverses a user needs to makes on foot when crossing with a vehicle and to reduce the likelihood of gates being deliberately left open; a new automated crossing type was introduced to the network featuring obstacle detection technology.
+During Control Period 4 (CP4) (2009-2014) Network Rail reduced risk at level crossings by 31%, reflecting a safety investment of £132m.
+This was achieved through a combination of crossing closures and the provision of accompanying diversionary routes or bridges, and a series of asset improvement schemes: - over 800 crossings were closed on the level;

-7 Level Crossing Policy (July 2011), Our Approach to Managing Level Crossing Safety : see Appendices NR27/2 Tab 1
+&lt;sup>6 Level Crossing Policy (July 2011), Our Approach to Managing Level Crossing Safety : see Appendices NR27/2 Tab 1